arduino/docs-content/content/learn/09.edge-ai/04.eac4-practical-transition/content.md

 **Module 1.3 - Workflow for Creating Applications:** We delved into the four central development phases: data collection, preprocessing, training, and evaluation.

 **Module 1.4 - Transition to Practical Implementation:** We introduced the hardware and software we will use, set up the development environment, and explored a reference project.

-### What to Expect in Part 2

-Part 2 of the course focuses on practical implementation.
-Throughout 10 hours of guided work, we will develop complete Edge AI projects:

-- **Practical projects:** We will implement real applications such as gesture recognition, sound classification, and anomaly detection.
-- **Step-by-step work:** Each project will be developed following the complete workflow, from data collection to deployment.
-- **Troubleshooting:** We will learn to diagnose and solve common problems in Edge AI projects.
-- **Customization:** We will explore how to adapt projects to specific needs.

-### Preparation for Part 2

-Before continuing with Part 2, make sure to:

-1. **Have the hardware ready:** An Arduino UNO R4 WiFi board with a USB-C cable
-2. **Set up the environment:** Arduino IDE installed with R4 board support
-3. **Create your account:** An active Edge Impulse account
-4. **Review the reference project:** Familiarize yourself with the structure of the anomaly detection application note

 If you have questions about any of the theoretical concepts, this is a good time to review the previous modules before moving on to practical implementation.